filisko/testable-functions/README.md

 // returns a string[] of all the prints
 $functions->prints();

-// returns a bool of whether the string was echoed or not
+// returns a bool of whether the string was printed or not
 $functions->wasPrinted('Was I printed?');

 // returns a bool of whether die() was called or not
 $functions->died();

-// returns the die code or the string that was passed to die($status) when it was called
+// returns the die code or string that was passed to die($status)
 $functions->dieCode();

 // returns a bool of whether exit() was called or not
 $functions->exited();

-// returns the exit code or the string that was passed to exit($status) when it was called
+// returns the exit code or string that was passed to exit($status)
 $functions->exitCode();
 ```